Skip to main content

 6 mentions Positive Neutral Negative

-• “Some storylines suffer from grinding more than others; Circe and Avi's are especially tedious despite the characters themselves having good chemistry and banter.”
+• “Some storylines suffer from grinding more than others; Circe and Avi's is especially tedious despite the characters themselves having good chemistry and banter.”

 • “It became especially tedious in Avi’s route where the game regurgitated the information constantly in the first half of his story, making it a slog to get through.”

-• “Aside from the opening section of the game, you're only ever required to play grinding sections once, which feels like a lot of energy went into a largely inconsequential portion, especially given the detailed environmental notes that had no real impact.”
+• “Aside from the opening section of the game, you're only ever required to play it once in the story, making it feel like a lot of energy went into a largely inconsequential portion, especially with the notes about 'barren' and 'lush' areas having no real impact while grinding out max diving stats.”

 • character development